cliosight/Docs/README.md

 # Form <a name="form"></a>
 A form is the data input method to populate tables.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.

 With the pre and post HTML JSON tags a form can function like a web page.
 This eliminates the need for a database when used within another application hosted on a cloud VM, dockerized container or serverless infrastructure like Google App Engine, Azure App Service, and AWS Amplify.
 So we can have forms within an HTML or several HTMLs within a form and other widgets discussed later.
 A form is complete, except for the limitation that it can have only one submit button.
-For instance, a simple [contact us](https://app.cliosight.com/app/forms) form can be used instead of the usual landing page.
+For instance, a simple [contact us](https://app.cliosight.com/app/forms/42/show?noNavbar=true) form can be used instead of the usual landing page.

-A dashboard which is similar to a UI container, enables any number of forms and reports to be grouped together.
+A dashboard which is similar to a UI container, enables any number of forms, reports and charts to be grouped together.
 This is explained in the [Dashboard](#dashboard) section.
-A report may also contain any number of nested reports and forms for editing existing records as explained in the section [below](#report).
+A report may also contain any number of nested reports and forms for drill-down and editing existing records as explained in the section for [Reports](#report).

 The format of the URL is https://app.cliosight.com/app/forms/52/show?noNavbar=true